gke/UAVXArm/wiki/UAVXFlightModes.md

 There are several parameters and checkboxes associated with flight modes and navigation.
 It is important to note the functions when checked of the following checkboxes.

   * Failsafes: enables all failsafe functions.
-  * No GPS: disables the requirement for a good GPS signal before permitting throttle up.
+  * Req.
+GPS: disables the requirement for a good GPS signal before permitting throttle up.
   * Autoland: enables autolanding with multicopters (Fixed wing aircraft orbit the home position).
   * Fast Desc: enables fast descents in all aircraft types.
 For multicopters this forces the aircraft to orbit while descending in an attempt to avoid VRS.
   * Glider:  enables glider functions including boost then glide behaviours associated with thermal and other soaring (all modes associated with gliding are EXPERIMENTAL @ May 2017).